esloch/pydantic-to-django-model/docs/contributing.md

 ### Write Documentation

-pydantic-to-djmodel could always use more documentation, whether as part of the official pydantic-to-djmodel docs, in docstrings, or even on the web in blog posts, articles, and such.
+pydantic-djmodel could always use more documentation, whether as part of the official pydantic-djmodel docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback